dusk196/ultimate-frontend-seed/README.md

 # Why?

 Using only HTML pages with CSS & Javascript can be really boring.
 Why?
 Because we need to save all the changes in HTML or CSS file & then we have to manually refresh the browser to check the changes; EVERTYTIME!
 If .SASS or .LESS is used for styling, then we have to compile it first manually & same for Typescript also.
 And guess what?
 Those are neither minified, nor bundled like other popular frontend frameworks.
 That's when the Gulp &  NodeJS  comes to the picture.

 # So what's Included?

-* Single file bundle generation for:
+* Single file bundle generation for (feel free to skip whichever is not required in the developement):
   * HTML
   * CSS
   * SCSS